lauht/PA-TMM/README.md

 # PA-HMON

-This is a PyTorch implementation of the paper "Prompt-Adaptive Hyper-Message Overflow Networks: Enhancing Stock Movement Prediction by Mitigating Information Asymmetry".
+This is a PyTorch implementation of the paper "Message-Driven Prompts: Enhancing Stock Movement Prediction by \\ Adapting to Information Asymmetry in Stock Networks".

 ## Requirements
 * python==3.7.13